 Oil spills are another source of ocean pollution.
 To get at oil buried beneath the seafloor, oil rigs are built in the oceans.
 These rigs pump oil from beneath the ocean floor.
 Huge ocean tankers carry oil around the world.
 If something goes wrong with a rig on a tanker, millions of barrels of oil may end up in the water.
 The oil may coat and kill ocean animals.
 Some of the oil will wash ashore.
 This oil may destroy coastal wetlands and ruin beaches.

 The Gulf of Mexico Oil Spill

-The figure below shows workers trying to clean up oil on a Louisiana beach ( Figure below ).
+shows workers trying to clean up oil on a Louisiana beach.
 The oil washed ashore after a deadly oil rig explosion in the Gulf of Mexico in 2010.